hayleethegamer/Macro-Script/README.md

-This is a small Python script used for Macros
+This is a small Python script used for Macros.

+Dependancies:
+  tkinter
+  python-evdev
+  xdotool
+  zenity